its-danny/cake-boss/README.md

 ## Get Started

-Check the [docs](https://dannytatom.github.io/cake-boss/) for how to use it then [Add Cake Boss](https://discordapp.com/oauth2/authorize?client_id=611013950942871562&scope=bot&permissions=335588416) to your Discord server.
+Check the [docs](https://dannytatom.github.io/cake-boss/) for how to use it then [add Cake Boss](https://discordapp.com/oauth2/authorize?client_id=611013950942871562&scope=bot&permissions=335588416) to your Discord server.

 If you have any questions, feel free to ask in the [Discord](https://discord.gg/2AG9fKt).